-A church was built at Our Lady’s request on the Hill of Tepeyac to mark the apparition site, and today it is one of the most famous Catholic pilgrimage sites in the world.
-In this cathedral on display is the original tilma of Juan Diego that still displays the miraculous Our Lady of Guadalupe image.
-The image has been subjected to scientific testing to prove its miraculous authenticity.
+A church was built at Our Lady’s request on the Hill of Tepeyac to mark the apparition site, and today it is the most visited Catholic pilgrimage shrine in the world.
+Venerated in this cathedral is the original tilma of St. Juan Diego, which still displays the miraculous Our Lady of Guadalupe image.
+The image has been subjected to scientific testing to prove its authenticity and miraculous properties.

 THE MIRACULOUS IMAGE

 Here are just a few from a long list of interesting facts about the Our Lady of Guadalupe image itself:

 - The image is proven to not be painted by human hands.

 - The image and fabric have miraculously lasted in its original condition for nearly 500 years.

 - The weak cactus fiber, of which the tilma was made, should have decomposed several years later.

 - No natural or animal mineral colorings, or paint, are found on the image.